ministryofjustice/opg-digideps/docs/TESTING.md

 of the scope of our unit and integration tests in production.

 Please read this [confluence documentation](https://opgtransform.atlassian.net/wiki/spaces/DigiDeps/pages/3778215945/Smoke+Tests) for more information on this.

+## API comparison tests
+The ApiComparison command (digideps:api:api-comparison) is a Symfony console command used to compare responses from two API endpoints (a legacy route and a new route).

+It is designed to:
+- Query the database for relevant user IDs and related entity IDs.
+- Generate authentication tokens for API requests.
+- Call both the legacy and new API routes with the same parameters.
+- Compare the responses using a ResponseComparer.
+- Report whether the two APIs return equivalent results.

+This tool is primarily used for validating data parity during API migrations or refactorings.

+Command Signature
+php -d memory_limit=2G app/console digideps:api:api-comparison <legacyRoute> <newRoute>

+To set up a new comparer you must create a new specific comparer by extending the ResponseComparer class.
+The query must always use user id as the first field in the query.
+The remaining fields should be subsequent ids in your API request strings.
+The compare method will be whatever you want to compare from the two responses.